 - Chronic risk trajectory (A1c, blood pressure, triglycerides)

-This is the part that rarely makes it into wellness conversations.
-IF can be perfectly safe for some people, but for others it can throw medication routines off just enough to create real clinical risk-and real claims.
+IF can be perfectly safe for some people, but for others it can throw medication routines off just enough to create real clinical risk—and real claims.

-- GLP-1 medications: IF may amplify appetite suppression, but it can also worsen side effects when employees unintentionally under-eat or under-hydrate-leading to discontinuation, restart cycles, and avoidable visits.
+- GLP-1 medications: IF may amplify appetite suppression, but it can also worsen side effects when employees unintentionally under-eat or under-hydrate, leading to discontinuation, restart cycles, and avoidable visits.

-- Blood pressure meds and diuretics: fasting paired with dehydration can contribute to dizziness or fainting-again, avoidable utilization that looks “random” in claims data unless you know what to look for.
+- Blood pressure meds and diuretics: fasting paired with dehydration can contribute to dizziness or fainting—again, avoidable utilization that looks random in claims data unless you know what to look for.

-The benefits takeaway is simple: if you’re going to encourage IF at scale, you need medication safety guardrails, not just motivation.
+If you're going to encourage IF at scale, you need medication safety guardrails, not just motivation.

 Better measures of success include: